 When does a tire need replacing?: Road tires don’t have tread like car tires—you can’t just replace them when they go bald since they’re bald when they’re new.
 Instead, replace them when they develop a flat spot.
-A tire is rounded at the tire patch when new.
-When you’re riding, look at the tire patch—if it looks flat (squared off), it’s time for a new tire.
+Straddle your top tube and look at the crown of the tire (the top arc of the cross-section).
+When the tire is new, the arc is nicely rounded.
+If it looks flat (squared off), it’s time for a new tire.
 Don’t run tires until the rubber is gone—the tire’s performance has gone south long before then.

 Rear tires wear out faster than front tires, because they’re running under more weight, and some riders rotate their tires so the two wear out at the same time, but you won’t get more miles out of them if you do.
 If you doubt this, email me and I’ll explain it.

 Tubes: Tubes require no maintenance beyond patching flats.
 You can patch a tube as many times as you want—some riders take pride in patching a tube 18-20 times—but most patches leak a bit of air, and after a while it’s worth the money to get a tube that holds air.

 Tubeless tires that run some kind of slime inside will have to replace the slime every 6 months or so, because it dries out and turns to rubber.